-Last fall we started a process to provide more alternatives to transport people to work in ways other than a single occupant vehicle.
-Even though TravelSmart is not officially part of Parking, the most common concern we hear revolves around the cost of parking: Why do we have to pay to park here?
+In the fall of 2014 we started a process to provide more alternatives to transport people to work in ways other than everyone driving a single-occupant vehicle.
+Even though TravelSmart is not officially a part of Parking Services, the most common concern we hear is related to the cost of parking: Why do we have to pay to park here?
 Where does all that money go?

 As it turns out Parking does not generate profit.
 Yes, money is collected but it actually covers a variety of expenses.
-I was shocked to learn that a major snowstorm can cost us $45,000 or more!
-While some businesses can wait until it stops snowing to clear snow, we are 24/7 and for your safety sidewalks and lots are continuously and repeatedly cleared and salted, while snow from parking garages actually has to be hauled off site.
+A major snowstorm can cost us $45,000 or more!
+While some businesses can wait until it stops snowing to clear snow, the Med Center is a 24/7 patient care operation and for everyone’s safety, sidewalks and parking lots are continuously and repeatedly cleared and salted, while snow from parking garages actually has to be physically relocated to an off-site location.

-Here’s a list of where your parking fee goes:
+Following is a list of where parking fees are spent:

 Interested in saving money?
 Check out the TravelSmart page for information on active transportation options that will get you to campus, allow you to park for less or free, and save you money on transportation.